ab-anand/Scrapping/README.md

 # scrapping Snapdeal.
-It uses beautiful soup and request library to fetch the data.
+a PYTHON code which uses beautiful soup and request library to fetch the data.
-On running this file it will ask for the snapdeal's product url and then it will give you the data like Product name, price, ratings, emi status, and all of it's specifications.
+On running this file it will ask for the snapdeal's product url and then it will give you the data like Product name, price, ratings, emi status, and all of it's specifications available.
                  <--------------------------------/--------------------------------->